IceHe/lib/js/nodejs.md

 - `newListener` when a listener is added
 - `removeListener` when a listener is removed

-_Here's a detailed description of the most useful methods:_
+_Here's a detailed descriptidon of the most useful methods:_

 -   `emitter.addListener()`